 - Go to My Jobs to locate the contract

-- Click the (...) options menu and select End contract
+- Choose the (...) options menu and select End contract

 - Choose Pay nothing and request a refund or Pay another amount when ending the contract

 If your final payment is less than your escrow balance, an escrow refund request will be sent to your freelancer or agency.
-They will have seven days to respond to the refund request.
+They will have seven days to respond.

-If the freelancer or agency approves the refund or does not respond within seven days, the money in escrow will be refunded.
+If your freelancer approves the refund or does not respond within seven days, we will refund the money in escrow.
 Refund credits can take up to five business days to appear.

-Your freelancer or agency can dispute the refund request if they feel a refund is not warranted.
-If this happens, we will notify you by email and you can either accept or reject the dispute:
+Your freelancer or agency can dispute the refund request.
+If this happens, we will notify you by email and you can either accept or reject their response:

-- If you accept the dispute, the funds will be released to the freelancer or agency
+- If you accept the response, we will release the funds to the freelancer or agency.

-- If you reject the dispute, an Upwork dispute specialist will provide mediation assistance to both parties to try and resolve the matter
+- If you reject the response, a dispute will be submitted and an Upwork mediation specialist will provide mediation assistance to both parties to try and resolve the dispute.

-When reviewing a milestone you can choose to release a partial milestone payment.
-You can then end the contract and request a refund of the remaining amount, or keep the contract open and use the leftover funds towards the next milestone.
+When reviewing a milestone, you can choose to release a partial milestone payment.
+You can then end the contract and request a refund of the remaining amount, or keep the contract open and use the leftover funds toward the next milestone.